Tell the Truth (Billy Squier album)

 Tell the Truth is the eighth studio album by Billy Squier that was released in March 4, 1993 and his most recent rock album to date.
 It contains the song "Angry", which became a modest, and his last, radio hit.
 It was not supported by Capitol Records, causing Squier to walk away from the music industry for several years.

-In the US, the disc failed to chart and sold less than 40,000 copies, according to Nielsen SoundScan, making it one of Squier's poorest selling albums.
+In the US, the album failed to chart and sold fewer than 40,000 copies, according to Nielsen SoundScan, making it one of Squier's lowest-selling records.

 Track listing

 All songs written by Billy Squier.